rrwick/Deepbinner/README.md

 deepbinner classify -s EXP-NBD103_read_starts -e EXP-NBD103_read_ends fast5_dir > classifications
 ```

 Since the native barcoding kit puts barcodes on both the start and end of reads, it makes sense to supply both models to Deepbinner.
 Most reads should have a barcode at the start, but barcodes at the end are less common.
 If a read has conflicting barcodes at the start and end, it will be put in the unclassified bin.
 The `--require_both` option makes Deepbinner only bin reads with a matching start and end barcode, but this is very stringent and will result in far more unclassified reads.
+If you are using rapid barcoding reads, then there is no end-read model – just use `-s SQK-RBK004_read_starts`.

 Here is the full usage for `deepbinner classify`:
 ```
 usage: deepbinner classify [-s START_MODEL] [-e END_MODEL] [--scan_size SCAN_SIZE]
                            [--score_diff SCORE_DIFF] [--require_both] [--batch_size BATCH_SIZE]
+                           [--intra_op_parallelism_threads INTRA_OP_PARALLELISM_THREADS]
+                           [--inter_op_parallelism_threads INTER_OP_PARALLELISM_THREADS]
+                           [--device_count DEVICE_COUNT] [--omp_num_threads OMP_NUM_THREADS]
                            [--verbose] [-h]
                            input

 Classify fast5 reads

 Positional:
   input                           One of the following: a single fast5 file, a directory of fast5
                                   files (will be searched recursively) or a tab-delimited file of training data

 Models (at least one is required):
   -s START_MODEL, --start_model START_MODEL
                                   Model trained on the starts of reads -e END_MODEL, --end_model END_MODEL
                                   Model trained on the ends of reads

 Barcoding:
   --scan_size SCAN_SIZE           This much of a read's start/end signal will examined for barcode
                                   signals (default: 6144)
   --score_diff SCORE_DIFF         For a read to be classified, there must be this much difference
                                   between the best and second-best barcode scores (default: 0.5) --require_both                  When classifying reads using two models (read start and read end) require both barcode calls to match to make the final call (default: False)

 Performance:
   --batch_size BATCH_SIZE         Neural network batch size (default: 256)
   --intra_op_parallelism_threads INTRA_OP_PARALLELISM_THREADS
                                   TensorFlow's intra_op_parallelism_threads config option (default:
-                                 4)
+                                  12)
   --inter_op_parallelism_threads INTER_OP_PARALLELISM_THREADS
                                   TensorFlow's inter_op_parallelism_threads config option (default:
                                   1)
   --device_count DEVICE_COUNT     TensorFlow's device_count config option (default: 1)
   --omp_num_threads OMP_NUM_THREADS
-                                 OMP_NUM_THREADS environment variable value (default: 16)
+                                  OMP_NUM_THREADS environment variable value (default: 12)

 Other:
   --verbose                       Include the output probabilities for all barcodes in the results
                                   (default: just show the final barcode call) -h, --help                      Show this help message and exit
 ```